dsoprea/GDriveFS/README.txt

 An innovative FUSE wrapper for Google Drive.

 **This project is under active development**.
-It is currently incomplete, and is only sufficient to the outsider as a working example of the concepts involved.
+It is currently incomplete.
+To the outsider, it is only sufficient as a working example of the concepts involved.

 Design goals: